 A much needed volume that places the enterprise of family therapy squarely in the cultural context.
 Building on the author’s earlier work in information processing models, Dr. Ariel provides the reader with an outstanding set of conceptual tools for enhancing family therapy practice in an increasingly ethno-culturally diverse world.

-Ronald F.Levant, Dean, Nova Southeastern University; Former Editor, Journal of Family Psychology; Past President of the Family Psychology Division of the American Psychological Association
+Ronald F.Levant, Dean, Nova Southeastern University; Former Editor, Journal of Family Psychology; Past President of the American Psychological Association.